EUR

 +33 (0) 61 46 31 534

-Cephalus and Procris by Leonaert Bramer
+Silvio and Dorinda by Leonaert Bramer

-This finely executed drawing is typical of the work of Leonaert Bramer, one of the most fascinating yet little-known artists of 17th-century Holland.
+This finely executed drawing in pen and wash is typical of the work of Leonaert Bramer, one of the most fascinating yet little-known artists of 17th-century Holland.

 1. Leonaert Bramer, an original artist of the Dutch Golden Age

 Bramer was obviously well acquainted with the greatest of his Delft contemporaries, Johannes Vermeer (1632 - 1675).
 In 1653, on his return from his second visit to Rome, he came to Vermeer's defense when his future mother-in-law, Maria Thins, tried to prevent him from marrying her daughter.
-It is likely that Bramer, and not Carel Fabritius, was Vermeer's master, even if the latter's style differs greatly from Bramer's.
+It is likely that Bramer, and not Carel Fabritius, was Vermeer's teacher, even if the latter's style differs greatly from Bramer's.

 2. Drawing description